The best hotels in Trakai

 Summer weekends from late June to August are the most crowded.
 Tuesday to Thursday visits are noticeably quieter.
 Food prices at castle-adjacent restaurants run 15-25 EUR per person for lunch.
 Kibinai from Karaimu Street restaurants are both cheaper and better.

-Trakai's best neighborhoods
+Trakai's best hotel regions

 Trakai is a small town 28km west of Vilnius set among 200 lakes.
 The medieval island castle on Lake Galve is the main draw.
 The town stretches along a narrow peninsula with the lake on both sides.
 Resort hotels on surrounding lakes like Totoriské and the forested Aukstadvaris area offer a different, more secluded experience.